Sailors aboard future LCS 31 participate in a community day ahead of the upcoming commissioning ceremony

 |0

-This work, Sailors aboard future LCS 31 participate in a community day ahead of the upcoming commissioning ceremony [Image 5 of 5], by PO2 Kenneth Blair, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors aboard future LCS 31 participate in a community day ahead of the upcoming commissioning ceremony, by PO1 Theoplis Stewart II, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.